RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 - Think about the input: What type of data is coming into your functions, may several data types be possible?
 Are there optional parameters to change the behavior of the function?
 - Think about the output: What type of data does your data return?
 Is this always the same data type (it should be, because subsequent functions may expect a special data type)

 If some of your functions are very similar, you may consider to write a smaller function, that is called by the other functions (if there is a bug in your code, you have to fix it only in one place, not in 42).
-And after you wrote the documentation (please write it as docstring and adhere to the docstring standards !LINK FEHLT), write the pseudo-code.
+And after you wrote the documentation (please write it as docstring and adhere to the [docstring standards](https://www.python.org/dev/peps/pep-0257)), write the pseudo-code.
 That is a verbal expression of what you expect the code to do.
 This helps you to structure your work further, anticipate problems and works as documentation afterwards.

 Yes, this all sounds boring.
 But it may save you some time.
 Time you could use to get your adrenaline kick elsewhere.
 And honestly: Otherwise you will be debugging the code more often.
 That is way more boring than creating code.